40 Worst Health Mistakes Men Make After 40

 "After 40, the key is to cut out processed foods from your diet," says Lisa Ballehr, DO, an osteopathic physician in Mesa, Arizona.
 "Processed foods are typically loaded with artificial preservatives and additives and tend to be made from non-organic foods containing residues of pesticides.
 This, along with the addition of refined sugars, high fructose corn syrup, emulsifiers, salt and ethanol make for an unnatural dietary source which lacks proper nutrition."

-The Remedy Rx: "Cut processed foods out of our diet and replace them with whole foods.
+The Rx: "Cut processed foods out of our diet and replace them with whole foods.
 Our bodies need the vitamins, minerals, proteins, carbohydrates and fats from whole foods for optimal health."

 Neglecting Your Brain

 "As we age, our brains shrink in volume, particularly the frontal cortex and hippocampus, areas involved in higher cognitive function and encoding new memories," says Peterson Pierre, MD, a dermatologist in Thousand Oaks, California, and founder of the Pierre Skin Care Institute.